Fees, charges and donations

 Compulsory for state-integrated schools and kura

-State and state-integrated schools with an EQI of 432 or higher will be able to choose to receive a payment of $154.13 per student, per year if they agree not to ask parents and caregivers for donations, except for overnight camps.
-Note, previously this was using the decile system, whereby schools with a decile of 1-7 were eligible.
+State and state-integrated schools with an EQI of 432 or higher can choose to receive a per student payment per year if they agree not to ask parents and caregivers for donations, except for overnight camps.
+Previously this scheme used the decile system, whereby schools with a decile of 1-7 were eligible.

 This initiative is designed to alleviate pressure and expectations on households surrounding donation payments.